#ActuallyHaringey - The Autism Hub

 We offer support to people who:

-• would like to join peer support groups
+• Struggling with isolation and would like to join peer support/ friendship groups.

 If you wish to use this service or refer someone else please complete our e-form: